Looking for ways to make money as a freelance writer?

 Studying humanities flexes your rhetorical muscles, which will make you a much better writer and pitcher.
 Plus, these programs lend you the soft skills employers look for — which is good, since you’ll likely need a day job while you’re finding a way to make the whole yoga-pants-forever thing work.

-If college is already in the rear view, you might also consider grad school.
+If college is already in the rear view, you might also consider grad school, or more specifically, an MFA.
 But be careful.
 The additional expense won’t guarantee you work down the line, and if you’re already dealing with student loans, you could just be digging the hole deeper.
 In the case of freelancing, it’s more about experience and practice than the fancy pedigree.

 Fortunately, if you’re aching to go back to school, you don’t have to go broke to do it.
 Many MA, MFA and PhD programs come with tuition waivers, provided you teach, or assist in teaching, a number of undergrad classes while you study.
 You can also find fellowships, scholarships and other forms of loan-free financial aid if you’re diligent.